 Ideal candidates are smart, detail-oriented, and highly motivated, with stellar academic credentials.
 Excellent written and oral communication skills, and proficiency in Microsoft Office programs, are a must.
 No certifications or experience is otherwise necessary.

-Recruiting takes place in spring, with fellowship classes (lasting one or two years) beginning in summer.
+Recruiting takes place in spring, with fellowship classes (lasting two years) beginning in summer.
 Fellows earn a salary and work in the firm’s Los Angeles or New York offices.

 Active fellows are profiled on the firm’s Our Team page, and fellowship alumni are profiled below.
 If you are interested in being considered and would like to learn more, email your resume and a short writing sample (5 or fewer pages) to firstname.lastname@example.org.